Running the Ross Mathematics Program is expensive.

 With your support the Ross Program will continue to thrive.

-A wonderful start was made by the Jacob Lurie’s gift of $100,000.
-Lurie was a student in the Ross Program in 1993, and is currently a Harvard math professor, recognized for his world-class mathematical research with both a Breakthrough Prize and a MacArthur Fellowship.
+A wonderful start was made by the Jacob Lurie’s gift of $100,000 to the Ross Endowment Fund.
+Lurie was a student and counselor in the Ross Program in the 1990s, has been a professor at Harvard, and is now at the Institute for Advanced Study.
+He was recognized for his world-class mathematical research with both a Breakthrough Prize and a MacArthur Fellowship.

 How to Contribute

-Please make out the check to “the Ohio State University Foundation” with “Ross Endowment Fund” in the memo, and mail it to:
+Please make out the check to the Ross Mathematics Foundation with “Ross Endowment Fund” in the memo, and mail it to:

-Credit card contributions can be made via Ohio State Giving at https://www.giveto.osu.edu/makeagift.
+Credit card contributions to the OSU fund may be made via Ohio State Giving.
 Search for the “Ross Mathematics Program Endowment Fund” (fund number 646206) and follow the directions on how to make a gift.

 For either method of contributing, please send us a short email to make sure that we know about your donation.
-You should receive a emailed tax receipt from the OSU Foundation.
+We will reply with a tax receipt.

 Corporate matching gifts